 His name was “Pierpont.”
 About fifty and soft spoken, he talked with a conviction that impressed me.
 I like to hear Catholics speak of their faith.
 His English was good, but studied, and he often had to search out an English word that would capture what he could have likely said easily in French.
 He was careful not to be critical of some of the Belgian priests and bishops whom he felt were not pastoring as they should.

 “We Catholics need nourishment for our hearts and not only our heads.
 We want to pray freely from our souls.
 We want to express Jesus in our lives.”
 He showed me the book he was reading on contemporary trends in the charismatic movement in the Catholic Church.
 He was very aware of the pitfalls of emotionalism and self-activity that can lead to divisions in a charismatic community.
 For a long time, he was a kind of under-shepherd to his local community and he was humbled that he had been chosen by them to lead discussion and prayer.

 He stressed that his new pastor does come to their weekly meetings which are held in church and attended by about twenty people regularly.
 Only about forty people show up for Sunday Mass, though.

 “I am very happy in my church when I pray from a charismatic viewpoint,” he said.
 We do have some things we must clean up, though.”

-A Belgian to the left of me, Catholic.
+A Catholic Belgian to the left of me and next to him a Muslim from Tunis.
 A Hindu to the right of me.
-A Muslim from Tunis on my left.
-My intercontinental flight was a smorgesbord of discussion on contemporary religion.
+My intercontinental flight was a smorgasbord of discussion on contemporary religion.
 It reminds me that far from being irrelevant to people, religion is contemporary and urgent.